Help Center/ Virtual Private Cloud/ User Guide/ VPC and Subnet/ Subnet/ Creating a Subnet for an Existing VPC

 Associated Route Table

-The default route table with which the subnet will be associated.
 A route table contains a set of routes that are used to control the traffic routing for your subnets in a VPC.
-Each VPC comes with a default route table.
-Subnets in the VPC are then automatically associated with the default route table.
+A default route table automatically comes with a VPC.
+Subnets in the VPC are automatically associated with the default route table.
 The default route table ensures that subnets in a VPC can communicate with each other.

 If the default route table cannot meet your requirements, you can create a custom route table and associate subnets with it.
 Then, the default route table controls inbound traffic to the subnets, while the custom route table controls outbound traffic from the subnets.
 For details, see Creating a Custom Route Table.